Don’t get ripped off by dodgy landlords - know your rights and what you can do when things go wrong.

 If you do find yourself renting from a dodgy landlord, you can report them to the county court who could award you a compensation.

 Other ways to protect yourself as a tenant

-- A full inventory of the rental property isn’t mandatory, but it can be helpful in preventing potential problems when retrieving your deposit.
-Taking photographs of the property and its contents is also a good idea.
+- A full inventory of the rental property can be helpful in preventing potential problems when trying to get your deposit back.
+Take photographs as added protection.

 - Make note of utility meter readings when you move in and leave.
-If gas and electricity aren’t included in your rent, you may wish to consider switching utility providers to see if you can save money on energy bills.
+Switching providers could also save you money on energy bills.

 Compare home insurance - you could find a great deal in minutes Get a home quote